-The Health Team is building relationships with regional health support agencies throughout the country, including Indian Residential School Resolution Health Support Workers.
-This will allow local agencies to help support those participating in the National Inquiry.
-They also work with local Elders and Knowledge Keepers to make sure that we respect culturally specific protocols wherever we go.
+The Community Outreach and Support Services team continues to build relationships with regional health support agencies throughout the country, including Indian Residential School Resolution Health Support Workers.
+This allows local agencies to help support those participating in the National Inquiry.
+They also work with local Elders and Knowledge Keepers to make sure that culturally specific protocols are respected.

-The Health Team has created a training path on trauma for Commissioners, staff, Grandmothers and Elders, contract workers, and Family Advisory Circle members.
-It’s crucial that all members of the National Inquiry staff are trauma-informed.
+The Health Team has created a training path on trauma as it’s crucial that all members of the National Inquiry staff are trauma-informed.
 The Health Team is also responsible for making sure that members of the National Inquiry staff get the health supports they need.
 Many of our staff have been impacted by violence in one way or another, which increases their chances of being negatively affected by others’ trauma.
 If left unaddressed, this can jeopardize the wellness of the very people who are tasked with fulfilling the National Inquiry’s goals.

 The Research Team gathers and analyzes key information on topics related to the National Inquiry’s mandate.
 Team members review existing materials and studies, conduct new research based on the National Inquiry’s identified knowledge gaps, and analyze evidence to support findings and recommendations.
 One of the Research Team’s most important responsibilities is creating the National Inquiry’s Interim and Final Reports.

 The Research Team is also responsible for developing the National Inquiry’s commemoration, public education, and arts strategy.
 Team members are gathering and documenting works of art in all forms, written, performance, visual, and film, gifted to the National Inquiry.